harrietrc/loadimpact-docs/jekyll/_nextgen/how-to-tutorials/how-to-open-firewall-to-load-impact-only.md

 If you are running a `k6 cloud` test, you will be utilizing Load Impact's infrastructure.
 These are dynamically allocated from our cloud providers and we do not know the source IP until the test is running.

-**If you are streaming results to Insights utilizing `k6 run myscript.js -o cloud` you SHOULD NOT need to whitelist anything.**
+**If you are streaming results to Insights utilizing `k6 run -o cloud myscript.js` you SHOULD NOT need to whitelist anything.**

 To open your firewall to Load Impact traffic, you have multiple options.
 Depending on your business needs, one may be a better fit than another.